comfy-addons/comfy-station/README.md

 1.  **Login:** Access the application at `http://localhost:3000` and sign in using your username and password, or an existing API token.
 2.  **Add a ComfyUI Client:**
-    - Go to the admin panel and add your ComfyUI server by its URL.
+    - Login with admin account and add your ComfyUI server by its URL.
     - Input any necessary authentication.
 3.  **Start Creating Workflows:**
     - Select a workflow to run from the main workflow picker or upload your own in the top bar.